sohooo/k8s-playbooks/README.md

 This repository provides Ansible resources for operating Rancher Kubernetes Engine 2 (RKE2) clusters.
 It currently includes:

-- A static INI inventory organised per cluster with control-plane nodes flagged via `controlplane=true`.
+- A readable YAML inventory that organises hosts per cluster and exposes dedicated `server` and `agent` groups.
 - A rolling maintenance playbook that drains, updates, reboots, and uncordons each host one at a time, ensuring control-plane nodes are serviced before workers.